0x5uryax1/Extensions/GitSearcher/README.md

 - `popup.js`: The JavaScript file for the extension popup.
 - `styles.css`: The CSS file for styling the extension popup.

-### Special Thanks
+## Special Thanks

-Mohit Singth ( Helped me with UI Design ).
+- UI Done by Mohit Singh.

-Hope this helps in your hacking journey!.
+Hope this helps in your hacking journey!.\n
 Love, from Surya.